Average Business Loan Rates in 2024

 Ultimately, shopping for the best rate can save you thousands of dollars in the long run.

-Use our business loan calculator to find out how much you could borrow for your business.
+Use our business loan calculator to estimate how much you could borrow for your business.

 Frequently asked questions

-Depending on the business loan, lenders may offer the choice between a fixed or variable interest rate.
+Depending on the business loan product, lenders typically offer the choice between a fixed or variable interest rate.

-Fixed rates are generally best for long-term loans, such as commercial real estate or equipment loans.
-This way, you can plan your budget without any surprises along the way.
+Fixed rates are generally best for long-term loans, such as commercial real estate loans or equipment financing.
+This way, you can plan your business budget without any surprises along the way.

-On the other hand, a short-term business loan or a business line of credit could benefit from a variable interest rate.
-This could allow you to borrow money when you see the rate drop without committing to it for the long term.
+On the other hand, a short-term business loan or a business line of credit could benefit from a variable interest rate, allowing you to borrow money when you see the rate drop without committing to it for the long term.

-A good interest rate for a small business loan is between 6% and 17%.
-However, you could expect to pay 35% or higher with a bad credit business loan.
+A reasonable interest rate for a small business loan or line of credit is between 3% and 17%, while an SBA 7(a) loan rate is capped between 11.5% and 16.50%.
+However, you could expect to pay 35.4% or higher with a bad credit business loan.

-Shop around to find the best rate for your credit profile.
-Make sure to include extra costs like origination and servicing fees.
+Shop around to find the best rate for your credit profile, making sure to include extra costs like origination and servicing fees.

-The Small Business Administration (SBA) determines the maximum fixed and variable rates for SBA loans.
-These rates are tied to the prime rate, the LIBOR rate or an optional peg rate.
+The Small Business Administration (SBA) determines the maximum fixed and variable rates for SBA loans, which lenders must follow.
+The current SBA interest rates are based on the prime rate, LIBOR rate or an optional peg rate.